rofgh/ur_to_sr_mapping/README.md

 nodes.py, which creates a list of node objects for each representation (i.e. a tree) parameters.py, which applies each parameter setting according to the language that is provided

+### Other:
+obj_maker.py: old version of the SR_creator.py  Will probably soon be fully harvested and deleted
+all_all.txt: The output of SR_creator.py, will be created locally, as it has potential for being too large for github

-Our thoughts/description/notes for the languages can be found [here](https://docs.google.com/document/d/1J_fS85IQWB9MPXB96ccHrKF_JHXn44iVyyemQOeFJQo/edit?usp=sharing)
+Our thoughts/description/notes/analysis of the original SFY grammar and languages can be found [here](https://docs.google.com/document/d/1J_fS85IQWB9MPXB96ccHrKF_JHXn44iVyyemQOeFJQo/edit?usp=sharing)